josiahn99/kc1yqn-website/learning_plan/index.md

 * concepts understood well enough to explain clearly
 * documentation published on the website

-The goal is not simply to accumulate equipment or contacts, but to gradually develop the ability to **observe, measure, and reason about RF systems scientifically**.
+The goal is not simply to accumulate equipment or contacts, but to gradually develop the ability to observe, measure, and reason about RF systems scientifically.